Tacohuaco

 7. Add more salt if needed.

-If you find fresh Serrano chilies, they are the best option for this picadillo.
-You can also replace the fresh chili with chili flakes, or mix a fresh chili with flakes to reach the level of spiciness you like.
+If you find fresh Serrano chiles, they are the best option for this picadillo.
+You can also replace the fresh chile with chile flakes, or mix a fresh chile with flakes to reach the level of spiciness you like.

 If you want to increase the amount, try to add a couple of new potatoes together with carrots.